tacahiroy/ctrlp-funky/README.md

 ctrlp-funky.vim
 ============

-This is a ctrlp.vim extension and it abstracts functions currently being edited file.
+This is a ctrlp.vim extension and it abstracts functions currently being edited file(s) without ctags.
+It just search function definition lines, thus some languages abstraction aren't accurate because of hard to parse.

 This supports following filetypes:
 * vim
 * ruby